 The Coca-Cola Company

-Frank P. Ros serves as Assistant Vice President, Latin Affairs for The Coca-Cola Company where he is responsible for management of the Latin Affairs department.
+Frank P. Ros serves as Vice President, Hispanic Strategies for The Coca-Cola Company where he is responsible for management of the Latin Affairs department.
 This includes developing and implementing the strategy for having the Company recognized as a leading corporate citizen within the Latino community.
-He transformed a one-market urban community relations program, Coca-Cola Presents Art of Harmony, into a nine-market, nationally recognized and award-winning property.
-As a result, he received the Coca-Cola Company’s Chairman’s “Exemplary Award”.
+He transformed a one-market urban community relations program, Coca-Cola Presents Art of Harmony, into an eleven-market, nationally recognized and award-winning property.
+As a result, he received The Coca-Cola Company’s Chairman’s “Exemplary Award”.
+Additionally, he is one of fifteen associates selected by the Chairman and CEO to serve on The Coca-Cola Company Multicultural Leadership Council.

-Mr. Ros has participated in a number of initiatives aimed at strengthening Georgia’s economy.
-Governor Roy Barnes appointed him Chairman of the Georgia Commission on Hispanic Affairs.
-The commission served as an advisory body to the Governor on matters relating to Georgia’s Hispanics, working with all stakeholder groups in addressing issues affecting the Latino community, and promoting the coordination of programs and services of state, federal, and local governments and private agencies which affect the Hispanic population of Georgia.
+Selected as one of the “100 Influentials in the U.S.” by Hispanic Business for 2011”, Mr. Ros has participated in a number of initiatives aimed at strengthening Georgia’s economy.
+Governor Roy Barnes appointed him Chairman of the first Georgia Commission on Hispanic Affairs.
+The commission served as an advisory body to the Governor on matters relating to Georgia’s Hispanics.

 In 1998, the Board of Regents of the University System of Georgia selected Mr. Ros to serve on the Hispanic Task Force charged with identifying and assessing the impact of the State’s growing Hispanic population on the University System.
 In addition, Mr. Ros was appointed to serve on the State’s Governor’s Education Reform Study Commission.
 Appointees were charged with establishing a better system of public education for the State of Georgia.

 Prior to joining The Coca-Cola Company, Mr. Ros worked at Decon Laboratories, an international supplier of laboratory decontamination products.
 He started as a National Sales Manager and a year later was promoted to Vice President, Sales & Marketing.
-With his leadership, Decon sales doubled, margins and profitability increased, and the company expanded into new markets.
 In 1991, 1992, and 1993, the Company was awarded “Supplier of the Year”, outperforming 1100 other companies.

 Before joining Decon Laboratories, Mr. Ros worked for Curtin Matheson Scientific, an international distributor of laboratory products, where he excelled as a sales representative and was subsequently promoted to Southeast Sales Manager.
 He was awarded “Sales Representative of the Year” and later, “Top Sales Manager” for leading his team to the number one spot.